The following specifications are preliminary and subject to change without notice.

 - Pre-Emphasis：0 / 3.5 / 6 / 9.5 dB

-The DPCD (DisplayPort Configuration Data) acts as the main communication channel between the source and sink of the DisplayPort interface.
-By reading the DPCD register of the sink device, Chroma A223801 can display the transmission channel and rate supported by the sink device and carry out related tests by outputting the corresponding standard signal.
+DPCD (DisplayPort Configuration Data) acts as the main communication channel between the source and sink of the DisplayPort interface.

 High conductivity beryllium copper improves the conductivity between components and reduces electromagnetic radiation leakage interfering with the DUT, in compliance with CE/EMC (Electromagnetic Compatibility) standards.

-Licensed by The Institute of Image Information and Television Engineers, a variety of 8K Ultra-High Definition wide-gamut test patterns are available.
-(Optional)
+Licensed by The Institute of Image Information and Television Engineers, a wide range of 8K Ultra-High Resolution color gamut test patterns are available. (optional)